We're the UK's leading bowel cancer charity

 Cancer spread, or metastasis, is the main cause of death from solid cancers including bowel cancer, as once a cancer has spread from its original site to other organs it becomes much more difficult to cure.

-Some treatments, such as stronger chemotherapy or more invasive surgery, may give a better chance of curing a cancer, but will also have a more significant impact on health and wellbeing.
+More aggressive treatment, such as stronger chemotherapy or more invasive surgery, may give a better chance of curing a cancer, but will also have a more significant impact on health and wellbeing.
 Someone who has a lower risk of metastasis may prefer milder treatment, but without being able to accurately predict a person’s risk it’s hard to help patients make informed decisions about this.

 Finding a way to predict which patients are at higher risk of metastasis would help with making the best treatment decisions for each patient.